sahitya-chandra/Practice-Project-2/README.md

 or

-yarn install/
+yarn install

 # For Backend
-cd api/
+cd api

-node app.js/
+node app.js

 # For Frontend
-cd client/
+cd client

-npm run dev/
+npm run dev

-or/
+or

-yarn dev/
+yarn dev